google/ExoPlayer/docs/drm.md

-If an app wants to customise the `DrmSessionManager` used for playback, they can implement a `DrmSessionManagerProvider` and pass this to the `MediaSourceFactory` which is [used when building the player].
+If an app wants to customise the `DrmSessionManager` used for playback, they can implement a `DrmSessionManagerProvider` and pass this to the `MediaSource.Factory` which is [used when building the player].
 The provider can choose whether to instantiate a new manager instance each time or not.
 To always use the same instance: